ivanovrvl/fast_ring/README.md

 It is based on the following abstractions:
 * Buffer - the ring buffer.
 It can be any fixed size indexed collection.
 Index [0..length-1] of preferred.
-* Ring - the logical representation of the ring buffer over Buffer.
+* Ring - the logical representation of the ring buffer over Buffer having Content between tail anf head.
-* RingRange - a descriptor of any continiuos subset (slice) of the Ring.
+* RingRange - a descriptor of any continiuos subset (slice) of the Content.
 It is consint of one or two Segment of the Buffer.
 * Segment - a continiuos subset (slice) of the Buffer